the-turing-way/the-turing-way/book/website/reproducible-research/rdm/rdm-elns.md

     *   It is free to use OSF at the main instance at [osf.io](https://osf.io/) so you can try it out there directly.
     For larger data you must provide your own additional [storage addons, available from a number fo cloud storage providers](https://help.osf.io/article/395-storage-add-ons).
     *   Whilst OSF can be hosted yourself this is presented by the project as for the purposes of development, and is not directly available as a paid service.
-    *   Strong sharing features, makes it easy to take your ELN and make it, or parts of it, public.
+    *   The OSF has strong sharing features, making it easy to share parts of your ELN publicly.

 ## Additional ELN resources